GregUtas/robust-services-core/INDIVIDUAL.md

-# Robust Services Core Individual Contributor Assignment Agreement
+# Robust Services Core: Individual Contributor Assignment Agreement

 Thank you for your interest in contributing to Robust Services Core ("We" or "Us").